pmret/papermario/README.md

 ## Setup

 You'll need Linux, a Linux VM, or Windows 10 (WSL) to work on this project.
+For WSL, we've included `windows_termainl.bat` under tools that you can use to quickly spin up a terminal for your default distro set using `wsl --set-default <Distro>`.

 #### Clone the repository